yousefabuz17/DataLoader/README.md

   - **Dynamic Loading**: Load files from a single directory or merge files from multiple directories.
   - **Flexible Configuration**: Set various parameters, such as default file extensions, full POSIX paths, method loader execution, and more.
   - **Parallel Execution**: Leverage parallel execution with the `total_workers` parameter to enhance performance.
+  - **Custom Loaders**: Implement custom loaders for specific file extensions.
+    - Please note that at the moment, the loading methods kwargs will be uniformly applied to all files with the specified extension.
+    - Additionally, the first parameter of the loader method is automatically passed and should be skipped.
+If passed, the loader will fail and return the contents of the file as `TextIOWrapper`.
+    >***Future updates will include the ability to specify what loader method to use for a specific files efficiently.***

 ### Parameters:
   - `path` (str or Path): The path of the directory from which to load files.